-I have to admit, I have never really paid much attention to the inside of my oven door.
-I simply ignored the fact that baked-on food has been accumulating for years.
-However, I started to notice that other people actually clean their oven doors.
-While there are a bunch of tips and tricks out there, one caught my eye; not only was it easy to do, it required only one pantry ingredient.
-If you’re like me and have never tried to clean an oven door, I am here to tell you this method works like a charm.
+I have to admit, I never really paid attention to the inside of my oven door.
+I simply ignored the fact that baked-on food had been accumulating for years.
+While there are lots of tips and tricks on how to clean a glass over door, I love this method because it uses one simple, natural ingredient: baking soda.

 What You Need to Clean An Oven Door